-- Batman: Arkham Asylum has one.
+- Batman: Arkham Asylum

-- Assassins Creed III: The Washington Edition, which adds the The "Hidden Secrets" pack: Three new missions including the Mayan Ruins content, two new outfits, and two multiplayer characters,the "Battle Hardened" pack: three new multiplayer characters, new maps and "The Tyranny of King Washington", which, aside from the mission itself, adds the three additional alternate reality pieces of single-player content that sees you transforming into a bear, eagle, and wolf.
+- Assassin's Creed III: The Washington Edition, which adds the The "Hidden Secrets" pack: Three new missions including the Mayan Ruins content, two new outfits, and two multiplayer characters,the "Battle Hardened" pack: three new multiplayer characters, new maps and "The Tyranny of King Washington", which, aside from the mission itself, adds the three additional alternate reality pieces of single-player content that sees you transforming into a bear, eagle, and wolf.
 And also summoning invisible wolves.
 Because hey, when you're playing in an alternate world with a Native American player character, you are allowed to go all out with all of this stuff.

 - Dead Island, which, considering its lackluster reception, turned out to be the borderline for what a company could call something a Game of the Year, without opening itself to massive mockery from the blogosphere.

 - Dead Rising 3 has the Apocalypse Edition, which includes the four DLC story campaign but not the "Super Ultra Dead Rising 3 Arcade Remix Hyper Edition EX Plus Alpha" mode.

 - Deus Ex: Human Revolution, which goes by the Director's Cut and has all the DLC weapons and the standalone Missing Link campaign ( poorly) integrated into the main game.

 - Dishonored.
 Also re-released for the PS4 and Xbox One as the Definitive Edition.

 - Grand Theft Auto IV & Episodes from Liberty City: The Complete Edition

 - Left 4 Dead.
 An odd case, given that the Steam version has no paid DLC to bundle with it.
 For 360 users, the GOTY Edition comes with the free Survival Mode DLC on disc, but Crash Course and The Sacrifice are not included.